solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/security/jwt/access_control.md

 ## Configuring Gloo to perform access control for the service account

-To make this interesting, we can add an access control policy for JWT. let's add a policy to the virtual service:
+To make this interesting, we can add an access control policy for JWT.
+Let's add a policy to the virtual service:
 ```shell
 POLICIES='{
 "policies": {